J-Palomino/Flowise/README-AGENCY.md

 4. Configure schedule (one-time or recurring)

 ### External Triggers
-Use the webhook endpoint to trigger flows from external systems:
+Use the webhook endpoint to trigger Daisy from external systems:
 ```
 POST /api/v1/triggers/:id/webhook
 ```